-The newsletter is published three times a year and is sent to people who contribute to AMBS and is included in the news magazines of Mennonite Church Canada and Mennonite Church USA.
-Each issue provides ways to become involved with AMBS through financial support, prayer support and student recruiting.
-Read full issues online or send a message to [email protected] to request printed copies.
+The newsletter is published three times a year and is sent to people who contribute to AMBS and is printed in Canadian Mennonite Magazine and The Mennonite.
+Read full issues online or send a message to development staff to request printed copies.

 Recent back issues